ziukristian/WpfPostApp/README.md

 JWT tokens are safe as long as they are hashed with a good server side secret, there's not too much data in the body (since it's only encoded and not encrypted) and it's lifecycle is not too long.

 If everything has been implemented correctly, the only thing you have to worry about is the client getting compromised and having the token stolen.
 That would make it impossible to distinguish a bad actor from the client itself.
-Sending the token only on secure connections and saving an eventual refresh tokens in an httpOnly cookie (if we were talking about browsers) would make it safer.
+Sending the token only on secure connections and saving an eventual refresh token in an httpOnly cookie (if we are talking about browsers and we are actually using one) would make it safer.

-The token seems pretty safe since it's hashed and there's only a single claim, a username and a subject
+This token seems pretty safe since it's hashed and there's only a single claim, a username and a subject.

 ## Conclusion
-Well, thank you for the time you've dedicated into reading all of this.
-Bye
+Well, thank you for the time you've dedicated to reading all of this.
+Bye!